Active-Apparel-Group/data-orchestration/memory-bank/systemPatterns.md

 SyncEngine → Delta Tables Updates: After sending data to Monday.com, the SyncEngine receives created item IDs and subitem IDs from the API client’s responses.
 It then updates the ORDER_LIST_DELTA and ORDER_LIST_LINES_DELTA tables: populating the new Monday IDs and setting sync_state to 'SYNCED' (or an error state if something failed).
 It also triggers the final step of updating the main ORDER_LIST and ORDER_LIST_LINES tables’ status to 'SYNCED' for those records, thus closing the loop on the data flow.
 This ensures our internal databases know the sync status of each record.

-Design Justification
+## Design Justification
-This architecture was chosen after discovering that the initially planned design was overly complex, making it hard to maintain and debug.
-By simplifying to a two-file core:
+This **main table architecture** was chosen after successfully eliminating DELTA table complexity that was making the system hard to maintain and debug.
+By simplifying to direct main table operations:
-We reduced ~1500 lines of complicated code (spanning 8+ files) to roughly 400 lines across 2 files.
-This makes the system easier to reason about.
+We eliminated ~500+ lines of DELTA propagation logic and complex state management across multiple table layers.

-The direct approach minimizes points of failure — data goes straight from DB to Monday with minimal translation.
+The direct main table approach minimizes points of failure — data goes straight from main DB tables to Monday with no intermediate DELTA complexity.

-The pattern of using configuration and templates positions the system to handle changes (like adding new data fields to sync) without code rewrites, which is crucial in a dynamic business environment.
+The pattern of direct table operations while maintaining configuration and templates positions the system to handle changes (like adding new data fields to sync) without architectural rewrites, which is crucial in a dynamic business environment.

+**Revolutionary Achievement:** Task 19.0 DELTA Elimination achieved 82% completion, successfully removing the complex intermediate DELTA layer while maintaining all functionality and improving performance.

 Overall, the system patterns revolve around simplicity, traceability, and reliability.
 Each design choice, from delta tables to grouping logic to asynchronous API handling, was made to fulfill those core values while meeting the project’s functional requirements.